seenaiv/playwright-python-mini-project/README.md

 ## Run Tests

 **```bash
-run the command in venv directory pytest -v
+run the command in venv directory and run : pytest -v
 ```**